-Disorderly Conduct is a criminal offense that is given to a person who is accused of having intent to cause a public nuisance.
+Disorderly Conduct is a criminal offense which is charged on a person whom the prosecutors believe intentionally or recklessly caused public nuisance.
 While this seems fairly vague on its face, the statute is meant to cover a wide range of conduct that annoys and alarms.

 - You must have an intent to cause to cause public inconvenience, annoyance or alarm, or recklessly create a risk of it; and